 I’m surprised to see that the ratings aren't higher on the Oculus Store.
 This seems to be down to many players disliking the teleportation mechanics.
 Personally, I felt it was very cleverly introduced into the game and works extremely well.
 Thanks to the teleportation, I felt no motion sickness whatsoever.
 Yes, it would’ve been nice to walk through the scenery instead of flitting around, but maybe we’ll get that in Arktika.2, if it’s ever developed.

 In regards to VR hardware, it doesn’t take much to play Arkitka.1.
 Back in the days of the Rift Touch, where VR specs were a little lower than they are now, the game still performed fairly well on a medium spec PC, running an i7-5820K CPU with 8GB RAM and Nvidia GTX 980 graphics card.
-If you have something better, such as a 1080 or 2080Ti, you’ll get to fully appreciate everything the game has to offer.
+If you have something better, such as a 1080 or the RTX 3080, you’ll get to fully appreciate everything the game has to offer.

 There are no main menu options.
 Once you load Arktika.1, you’re essentially thrown right into the game, without so much as a loading screen.
 The options screen is pretty basic.
 There are no settings for tweaks, you’re just left with several presets.